joshnuss/1000experiments.dev/src/routes/posts/tooltip-action-svg.md

 I made a few adjustments to it for my use case:

 - **SVG compatibility**: Want to use this for an SVG change, but with an svg element, accessing the title view accessor, ie `node.title`, is not possible.
 Switched it to `node.getAttribute('title')`/`node.setAttribute('title', ...)` to fix it
-- **Binding content**: When content is bound to a variable, for example `use:tooltip={{content: someVar}}`, when `someVar` changes, we want to update the underlying tooltip content.
+- **Bound content**: When content is bound to a variable, for example `use:tooltip={{content: someVar}}`, when `someVar` changes, we want to update the underlying tooltip content.
 This is especially important when using content bound to a DOM element, ie `use:tooltip={{content: someDomElement}}`, because `someDomElement` might not be defined when the action is first run.

 ## Code